Welcome to Y2NS

 We recommend that all children have a water bottle in school every day, so that they can keep hydrated throughout the day.
 We have a designated area in the classroom where we keep our water bottles and can fill them up at the water fountain during break and lunch time.
 You can purchase a school water bottle from the office or use an alternative bottle.
 It would be really useful if you can make sure that your child's full name is on the bottle, in case we have more than one of the same bottle.

-Please also look on our Facebook page for weekly updates.
+Please also look on our Facebook page for regular updates.

 Miss Saul and Mrs Harhoff